 Lifespan: Although up to 9 years old has been recorded in the wild, most survive only one to three years.

 Origin & Distribution: A highly adaptable species, found across Britain, but absent from Scottish Islands (except Skye), in all habitats from salt marshes and sand dunes to the tops of mountains.
 In Britain, more so than elsewhere in Europe, foxes have also adapted to life in urban surroundings.

-As we know current records available do not give us complete population numbers.
+DEFRA Modelling: Current records available do not give us complete population numbers.
 The Department for Environment, Farming and Rural Affairs (DEFRA) have used current presence data available for British mammals from the National Biodiversity Network (NBN) gateway (Mammal Society records contribute to this) to create UK maps showing the most suitable habitats for a species and predict population densities from these, as can be seen here for foxes.
 Find out more about this new research here.

 Behaviour: Foxes hold territories, the size of which depends on habitat; they can be as small as 0.2 square kilometres in urban areas or up to 40 square kilometres in hill country.
 Each territory is occupied by a fox family group.
 These often consist of a pair (dog fox and vixen) and their cubs.
 However, in areas where foxes are not persecuted and where there is a plentiful supply of food, a family group may contain several adults.

 Breeding: Usually only one vixen in a group produces cubs once a year in the spring.
 Litters average four to five cubs which are born blind and deaf in a den (called an earth).
 The earth may be dug by the foxes, or they may enlarge a rabbit burrow or use holes made by other animals.
 In urban areas, cubs are often born under garden sheds.
 A vixen stays in the earth with her cubs for the first two weeks of their lives.
 At about four weeks old, usually in late April or early May, cubs begin to come into the open.